 His name is immortalised for posterity as a station on the Paris Metro and as a ship that ran aground nine years later on the Antipode Islands, just south of New Zealand.

-Palmerston is credited with the quote, “Die my dear doctor?
+Palmerston is credited with the famous last words, “Die my dear doctor?
 That is the last thing I shall do”, though this is probably apocryphal.

-Palmerston was the very first Liberal Prime Minister (or First Lord of the Treasury as is the proper job title), and was very much a product of an imperial nation.
-However, Queen Victoria didn’t like him or trust him and gave him a dressing down due to his attitudes towards foreign policy.
+Palmerston was the very first Liberal Prime Minister (or First Lord of the Treasury as is the proper job title) and was very much a product of an imperial nation.
+However, Queen Victoria didn’t like him or trust him and gave him a dressing down due to his attitudes toward foreign policy.

-In 1865, the 80 year old Palmerston suffered a heart attack whilst at it with a parlour-maid on a billiard table.
-Most British people know him today as the name of a pub or street, but to this day Palmerston is the last British Prime Minister to die whilst still in office.
+In 1865, the 80-year-old Palmerston allegedly suffered a heart attack whilst at it with a parlour maid on a billiard table, though he is known to have been suffering from fever the week he died.
+Most British people know him today as the name of a pub or street, but to this day, Palmerston is the last British Prime Minister to die whilst still in office.

 Fact or Fiction?

 There you have it, ten famous historical figures who allegedly died during sexual intercourse.
 Remember, most of these deaths are based on speculation; they might be rumours created by those who wanted to start gossip about those who can no longer defend themselves.
 What do you think?
 Did these men really die in such vulnerable ways?
 Leave your thoughts in the comments below!